menusal/menusal.github.io/_posts/2023-02-22-USE-SIGNALS.md

 ## Conclusion

 It's worth noting that there may be some cases where using **useState** is still the best option, such as for simple state management or for cases where performance is not a concern.
-However, in general, using **@preact/signals-react** can provide a more robust and scalable solution for managing state in Preact or React applications.
+However, in general, using **@preact/signals-react** can provide a more robust and scalable solution for managing state in React or React applications.